 - A bequest is one of the easiest gifts to make.
-You simply include language in your will or trust that specifies CEP as a part of your estate.
+You simply include language in your Will or Trust that specifies CEP as a part of your estate.
 A bequest may be made as a gift of a percentage of your estate, a specific dollar amount or asset, or from the balance/residue of your estate.

 Bequest language is simple and can read as follows: I bequest _____________ (percent of my estate or a specific dollar amount) to Church Extension Plan, with its offices located at 4070 27th Ct.
 SE, Salem, OR 97302.

 If you have designated a gift to CEP through your Will or Trust and would like to be a part of our Legacy Society, please click on the link below to let us know of your future gift.

 - An IRA charitable rollover gift is one way you can partner with us to impact ministry and receive some tax benefits this year.
 If you are 70 ½ or older, an IRA rollover gift allows you to reduce your taxable income and satisfy your required minimum distribution (RMD) for the year.

-If you would like to make an IRA charitable rollover gift, click on the link below and one of our team will contact you.
+If you would like to make an IRA charitable rollover gift, click on the link below and one of our team members will contact you.